 There are two numbers to blood pressure readings one is the systolic blood pressure when the heart is on a banging beat pushing blood around the body and the second is the diastolic, which this article is about.

 Since I discovered I had hypertension all those years back (about) I have been gathering information on the silent killer from all sources and most from my doctor, so I can keep one-step a head of its deadly effects.
+I have even taken a break from using some of the best budget 3D printers that I was accustomed to in my art hobby as most of my time is now spent on researching HBP.

 When I got more acquainted with my condition I asked my doctor what he was listening to when he took my blood pressure?
 He said he was listening to 2 sounds the heart makes when beating and when relaxed.
 Being ignorant I said I thought I had High BP?